xiez/SICP-exercises/readme.md

 ![multiple representations of data](https://xuanji.appspot.com/isicp/images/ch2-Z-G-54.gif)

-Each representation of data has its own constructor and a "special tag" which is used to distinguish what type of data is.
+Each representation of data has its constructor and a "special tag" which is used to distinguish what type of data is.

 For example, Ben's rectangular representation: